After their emergence, LED lights have dominated the market in the fishkeeping hobby, and there’s a reason for that.

-- The colors may not blend well if the water surface moves a lot (if your tank’s bottom is not plain white sand and empty space, then you’ll not really see this effect.
-Perhaps, check my guide on a cool black sand alternative?)
+- The colors may not blend well if the water surface moves a lot (if your tank’s bottom is not plain white sand and empty space, then you’ll not really see this effect.)

 It has a ton of positive reviews from the buyers.

 The NICREW ClassicLED is the ultimate multi-setup budget light for the majority of freshwater aquariums.

 It will take care of low-light plants in any medium-depth tank (16 to 21 inches deep ones).

 It’s incredibly efficient in terms of PAR for the price.
 Roughly 1 PAR per 1 dollar, which is pretty much outstanding.

 However, PAR is not everything, but it seemingly provides the needed PUR as well.

 Low-demand plants will absolutely be okay under it.

 The manufacturers have done their homework and are currently killing the competition with their inexpensive solution.